 - Stopping smoking or using tobacco products: smoking can aggravate dental problems and gum disease.
 It can also compromise your immune system, making you more susceptible to gum infections.

 - Visiting us regularly: the American Dental Association (ADA) recommends two regular dental checkups per year, although Dr. Duffy may recommend more frequent cleanings for you.
 By staying up-to-date on your routine checkups, Dr. Duffy can help you maximize your oral health and spot potential gum problems before they arise.

 If left untreated, gingivitis will likely progress into a more severe condition called periodontitis.
 Periodontitis is relatively easy to manage with regular dental cleaning exams, but if left undetected, it can ultimately affect the bones, gums, joints, and muscles surrounding your teeth.
 Treating periodontal disease is essential.
 Most patients who stay on top of their condition manage it successfully.
 It is now believed that genetics can encourage the development of periodontal disease, making careful management and surveillance even more important.

 Symptoms of gingivitis and periodontitis may be similar but will become more severe as the disease progresses.
 They can include:

 - Pain when chewing

-- Possible systemic disease such as cardiovascular disease, osteoporosis, respiratory issues and chronic kidney disease
+If left untreated, gum disease can progress into possible systemic disorders such as cardiovascular disease, osteoporosis, respiratory issues, and chronic kidney disease.